 London's meatiest food festival, Meatopia returns for its fourth year in 2016.
 Originally conceived by the late Josh Ozersky, the concept is the biggest festival of BBQ and smoking to hit London, welcoming a raft of UK and international chefs, restaurants, butchers and food heroes.
 Taking place at Tobacco Dock, the carnivore's paradise will treat guests to tasting sized portions of dishes from a number of renowned chefs and iconic restaurants.
 This year's line-up is yet to be announced but, with a new Friday night event, it's set to be the biggest Meatopia yet.

 The Great British Beer Festival

 Foodies Festival Alexandra Palace

 Summer in London

-From cheap budget accommodation to luxury 5 star hotels see our special offers for hotels, including Thistle Kensington Gardens from 69% off.
+From cheap budget hotels to luxury 5 star hotels see our discounts for hotels, including London Hilton on Park Lane from 59% off.